-UHY McGovern Hurley LLP, Chartered Accountants (the auditors of the Company) prepared an auditors' report to the directors of the Company on the balance sheets of the Company as of March 31, 2019 and 2018 and the statements of operations, comprehensive loss and deficit and cash flows for the years ended December 31, 2018 and 2017.
-UHY McGovern Hurley LLP, Chartered Accountants has advised that it is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario.
+McGovern Hurley LLP, Chartered Professional Accountants (the auditors of the Company) prepared an auditors' report to the directors of the Company on the status of financial position of the Company as of December 31, 2018 and 2017 and the statements of loss and comprehensive loss, changes in shareholder's equity and cash flows for the years ended December 31, 2018 and 2017.
+McGovern Hurley LLP, Chartered Professional Accountants has advised that it is independent with respect to the Company within the meaning of the Code of Professional Conduct of Chartered Professional Accountants of Ontario ("CPA Ontario").